brothergiez/graphql-kafka-subscriptions/readme.md

 $ npm install
 ```

-before running this project make sure zookeeper service and kafka-server running on your local machine and create topic with name 'sampleTopic'
+before running this project make sure zookeeper service and kafka-server running on your local machine and create topic with name 'sampleTopic'.
+For installing, running and create kafka topic, you can read this articles https://www.tutorialkart.com/apache-kafka-tutorial/

+### Running Project
 ```
 $ npm run dev
 $ npm run ms